gempy-project/gempy/README.md

 `$ python install.py`

 in the cloned or downloaded repository folder.
+Make sure you have installed all necessary dependencies listed above before using *GemPy*.

 ## Documentation